Jean-Bertholat/Bibliometric_Analysis/README.md

 Look at the pictures in each categories

 ### Interact with the results
-Use the map and net files in each categories inside the visualisation tool
+Use the map and net files in each categories inside the visualisation tool (Vosviewer)

 ### Visualisation